Rotichtonny/hello_world/README.md

 ## Executing Script Online with DartPad

-You may test your scripts online by using the [online editor] (https://dartpad.dartlang.org/).
+You may test your scripts online by using the [online editor](https://dartpad.dartlang.org/).
 The Dart Editor executes the script and displays both HTML as well as console output.
 The online editor is shipped with a set of preset code samples.